 - Does this solve a real problem?
 Or is it a complaint without a solution?

 - Is it aligned with our strategy?
-We cannot do everything.
+We can't do everything.

-- What is the effort required?
+- What's the effort required?
 Can we do this quickly, or does it require major investment?

-- What is the potential impact?
+- What's the potential impact?
 Will this improve safety, quality, efficiency, culture?

-Rate ideas and prioritise based on impact vs. effort.
+Rate ideas and prioritise by impact vs. effort.
 Quick wins (high impact, low effort) go first.
 Major initiatives go into a roadmap.
+For structured evaluation approaches, see our guide on idea evaluation methods.

 Step 7: Implement and Communicate Results

 - To the submitter: "Your idea was approved.
-Here is what we are doing and when you can expect to see it."
+Here's what we're doing and when you can expect to see it."

 - To the broader organisation: "This month we implemented five employee ideas that saved us X hours and improved quality in Y ways."
 Make employee ideas visible.